paulmburu08/Angular-week-1/README.md

 # Quoteme

-####Fund Me is a website that people come to post quotes for Inspiration purposes and get votes for the best quotes posted.
+####Quoteme is a website that people come to post quotes for Inspiration purposes and get votes for the best quotes posted.

 #### Authors
 - {paulmburu08}https://github.com/paulmburu08